poing/earmark/README.md

 For instance, it can be used to fetch the next value (or array of values) to be used in an application.

+An example...

-An example is reserving the next available phone extension for a user.
+Reserving the next available phone extension for a user.
 The phone extension can be reserved by the active session, preventing other sessions from obtaining the same value.

+When a user no longer needs the phone extension, the value can be `unset()`.
+Making the value available again for a *future* request.

 # Getting Started